-- Admission to a Professional Education Program at least one full semester prior to the student teaching semester. - 2.
-A cumulative grade point average of at least 2.50 at the end of the semester prior to student teaching. - 3.
-A C or better in all education courses. - Positive recommendations from public school personnel - 5.
-Acceptable dispositions ratings from instructors. - 6 A passing score on all required parts of the Praxis II Test (Subject Assessments/Specialty Area Tests and Principles of Learning and Teaching Tests).

-- All student teaching applications and PRAXIS scores must be submitted no later than the last day of classes in the semester prior to student teaching. - 8.
-Complete the South Carolina Department of Education Application for Educator Certificate (including background check and finger printing) and receive approval by the state of same.
+- 1. Admission to a Professional Education Program at least one full semester prior to the student teacher semester. - 2.
+A cumulative grade point average of at least 2.5 at the end of the semester prior to student teaching. - Freshmen and transfer students entering the institution in the Fall of 2014 or the Spring of 2015 must achieve a cumulative 2.6 GPA.
+Freshmen and transfer students entering the institution in the Fall of 2015 and beyond must achieve a cumulative 2.75 GPA. - 3.
+Successful completion of ALL education courses with a grade of C or better, except for the Clinical Practice Block of Education 487 (a two-hour course) and Education 489 (a one hour course). - 4.
+Positive recommendations from public school personnel, practica course instructors, and the appropriate program committee. - 5.
+Acceptable dispositions ratings from practica course instructors and supervisors. - 6.
+A passing score (EXAMINEE copy) on all required parts of the Praxis II Test (Subject Assessments/ Specialty Area Test) and PLT (Principles of Learning and Teaching). - 7.
+Attendance at a mandatory meeting conducted by the Coordinator of Clinical Experiences; held the semester prior to Student Teaching.
+(Dates and times will be posted on the "News and Announcements" webpage.) - 8.
+All student packets (content of packet is listed on the "News and Announcements" webpage and discussed in the Mandatory Meeting) and Praxis II/PLT scores must be submitted no later than Reading Day the semester prior to Student Teaching. - Complete the South Carolina Department of Education Application for Educator License (including updated background check and updated fingerprinting) and receive approval by the State of South Carolina.

-COMPLETION OF STUDENT TEACHING AND LICEN-SURE (CHECK POINT III)
+COMPLETION OF STUDENT TEACHING AND LICENSURE (CHECK POINT III)

-- 1. Successful completion of the FMU Teacher Candidate Work Sample, ADEPT and other LiveText assignments required for student teaching. - Positive evaluations by School of Education supervi- - 3.
-Student must have acceptable dispositions ratings from Education 490 instructors. - Completion of appropriate paperwork for South Carolina licensure and School of Education completion. - Positive recommendations from public school person- - Overall grade point average of 2.0 or higher.
+- 1. Successful completion of the FMU Teacher Candidate Work Sample, ADEPT and other LiveText assignments required for student teaching. - 2.
+Positive evaluations by School of Education supervisors. - 3.
+Acceptable dispositions ratings from Education 490 instructors. - 4.
+Completion of appropriate paperwork for South Carolina licensure and School of Education completion. - 5.
+Positive recommendations from public school personnel. - 6.
+Overall grade point average of 2.0 or higher.